CtrlK

 Workflow Clarity

-The 'Response Approach' section lists 10 high-level steps but they are vague and lack validation checkpoints, concrete commands, or feedback loops.
-Steps like 'Apply automated tools' and 'Conduct manual review' provide no specifics on what tools to run, what to check, or how to verify results.
-No error recovery or validation steps are included.
+The 'Response Approach' section lists 10 steps but they are generic and lack validation checkpoints, concrete tool commands, or feedback loops.
+Steps like 'Apply automated tools' and 'Conduct manual review' provide no specifics on what tools, what commands, or how to verify results.
+No error recovery or validation gates are defined.

 1 / 3